endoflife-date/endoflife.date/products/ros2.md

 ---

-> ROS (Robot Operating System) provides libraries and tools to help software developers create robot applications.
+> ROS (Robot Operating System) provides libraries and tools to help software developers create robotic applications.
+As robotic applications becomes more complex, ROS2 is introduced in 2018 as an improvement to the original ROS (ROS 1), bringing along a more stable and secure robotics middleware.
+As ROS1 will no longer be supported past May 2025, it is highly recommended for new projects to start using ROS2.

 Release rules: